Edict of Romorantin: Modification

 Soon after this edict was written, chancellor Olivier would pass away, and the seals which had been in the temporary possession of Morvilliers, would be passed to the liberal humanist Michel de l'Hôpital.
 He would oversee the pushing of the edict through Parlement, which was a requirement of registration and would be accomplished fairly swiftly.
 The edict would not however be published by the crown until July 17 and would be quickly supplemented by a modification in August that added stipulations for bishops and curates to reside in their sees.
 The edict would come before the scrutiny of the Estates General of 1560-1 and on their recommendation Catherine de' Medici would see it confirmed on January 7, on the agreement that it would stand until such time a church council could be called to settle the religious question.

 Supersession

-The Edict of 19 April and July would then embody it in a more substantive fashion later the same year, upholding its central alterations to the prosecution system and penalties for false accusers, while adding provisions concerning the prohibition of corporal punishment for heresy, civilians investigating religious crimes of their neighbours and the use of religious epithets.
+The Edict of 19 April and July would then embody it in a more substantive fashion later the same year by upholding its central alterations to the prosecution system and penalties for false accusers and adding provisions concerning the prohibition of corporal punishment for heresy, civilians investigating religious crimes of their neighbours and the use of religious epithets.
 These edicts would all be superseded by the far more ambitious liberal Edict of Saint-Germain in January 1562, which legalised Protestant worship outside of urban areas.
 Worship inside towns was likewise permitted if just for the members of a household.
 The fallout from this far reaching edict would be in the beginning of the French Wars of Religion three months later.